-As noted above, attached to the SIGCo letter dated March 7, 2018, was expert opinion on the Primary Restoration Plan. was retained by the hull underwriters for the T/V Margara in 2008 and states that he was engaged in extensive mediation and negotiation of this claim with the Trustees.
+As noted above, attached to the SIGCo letter dated March 7, 2018, was a second second expert opinion on the Primary Restoration Plan.79 a second second was retained by the hull underwriters for the T/V Margara in 2008 and states that he was engaged in extensive mediation and negotiation of this claim with the Trustees.
 He conducted joint surveys with PRDNER and NOAA at the site between 2008 and 2012 and provided the underwater SONAR mapping for the areas to be restored in 2012 that was used in the Trustees' Primary Restoration Plan.
 He notes that his company has concluded 21 coral settlements between 1997 and 2010.